-OSPI requires the Whole-child Assessment to be completed once, for the fall checkpoint ending November 15 at 9pm PST.
+OSPI requires the Whole-child Assessment to be completed once, for the fall checkpoint ending October 31 at 9pm PST.
 However, teachers, schools or districts may elect to complete the assessment more than once in winter and spring.
 For this reason, the state has contracted with Teaching Strategies, LLC to provide access to the online system throughout the school year.
-Some districts do administer multiple checkpoints throughout the year.
-Please consult with your district to learn if your school or district requires multiple checkpoints.
+Please consult with your district to learn if your school does multiple checkpoints.